Fe-r-nanda/MeuSite-CSS/README.md

 ----------------------------------------------------------------------------------------------------------------------------------------------------------

 What's up!
-Here you'll find my first fictitious website made only in HTML, with elements used a lot in this type of code!
+Here you'll find my first fictitious HTML website made in CSS, with elements used a lot in this type of code!
 This repository contains two website pages:
 - Home
 - Contact